TDSR, which stands for Total Debt Servicing Ratio, is a way for the Singaporean government to keep checks and balances

 3. Increased financing risk

-Most home loan interest rates are low for three years, and then go bonkers on the fourth.
+Most home loan interest rates in Singapore are low for three years, and then go bonkers on the fourth.
 It’s not impossible to see hikes of one full percent.
 At this point, it’s usually standard practice to switch to another home loan package with a lower interest rate.

 When TDSR was introduced in June 2013, home buyers who took loans before the TDSR were worried about an increased financing risk.
 If they did not meet the then 60% TDSR standard, they could not re-finance their home loans, which meant that they were stuck with overpriced home loans.

 In February 2014, MAS tweaked the TDSR requirement.
 You could refinance your home loan if you took out the loan before TDSR was introduced in 2013 even if you don’t meet the 60% TDSR.
 However, this only applies to owner-occupied property.

 In September 2016, MAS once again tweaked the TDSR requirement.
 You can now refinance your home loan as long as you are the owner-occupier, regardless of when the loan was taken out.